 Air pollution continues to exert a significant impact on the quality of life and health of citizens in Europe.
 Additionally, increased emissions affect ecosystems as they cause eutrophication through the deposition of excess nitrogen.
+In terms of air pollution in the analysed period, the most unfavourable situation is observed in Poland.
+The greatest progress in this respect has been made in Slovakia.
+In Hungary, thanks to relatively low dust emissions, the situation is the best.

-CHART 66.
-Dimension 2.
+CHART 55.
 Air